Things To Do In Bhimashankar For An Adventurous Vacation

 Photo: Nikhil More / Wikimedia Commons

-Nature lovers cannot afford to miss the Bhimashankar Wildlife Sanctuary, a vast expanse of lush greenery and diverse wildlife.
-Spread over 130 square kilometers, the sanctuary is home to a variety of flora and fauna, including the endangered Indian Giant Squirrel, which is the state animal of Maharashtra.
+Nature lovers cannot miss the Bhimashankar Wildlife Sanctuary, a vast expanse of lush greenery and diverse wildlife.
+This makes it one of the best things to see in Bhimashankar.
+Spread over 130 square kilometers, the sanctuary is home to a variety of flora and fauna, including the endangered Indian Giant Squirrel, the state animal of Maharashtra.
 Visitors can enjoy birdwatching, as the sanctuary boasts an impressive array of avian species.
-The sanctuary also offers trekking trails that meander through dense forests, making it a perfect destination for adventure seekers and wildlife photographers looking to capture nature’s beauty.
+The sanctuary also offers trekking trails that meander through dense forests.
+This makes it a perfect destination for adventure seekers and wildlife photographers looking to capture nature’s beauty.

 Entry Fees: ₹30